lepture/github-cards/README.md

 1. GitHub API rate limitation
 2. SSL sites need to host its own cards
 3. No interaction, it can't show your following status

+## Contribution

+This project is under the BSD License.

+Here are some tips on contribution:

+- Don't modify card.html, it is generated with src/card.js and src/card.css.
+- Don't generate card.html yourself.
+- Don't change the gh-pages branch.